$0 In-Network Mammogram Screenings

-October is Breast Cancer Awareness Month, but we should always be spreading awareness and making sure we and our loved ones schedule an annual mammogram.
+October is Breast Cancer Awareness Month, but we should always be spreading awareness and making sure we and our loved ones schedule a mammogram.

-Breast cancer is the most common cancer for American women, except for skin cancers, and women have a 1 in 8 chance of developing it in their lifetime1.
-While breast cancer deaths have decreased, Black women are 40%2 more likely to die from breast cancer than White women.
+Breast cancer is the most common cancer for American women, except for skin cancers, and women have a one in eight chance of developing it in their lifetime1.
+While breast cancer deaths have decreased, Black women are 41%2 more likely to die from breast cancer than white women.
 But when detected early, the five-year survival rate for localized breast cancer is 99%3.

 Mammogram – The gold standard

-The best way to detect breast cancer early is through an annual mammogram.
+The best way to detect breast cancer early is through a mammogram.
 This low-dose X-ray of the breast can detect breast changes before physical symptoms develop.
 At 87% sensitivity4, the mammogram is a good early detection screening that can lessen the need for mastectomy or chemotherapy.

 - Click Find Care on your member portal at MyBlueKC.com, click Find Doctors, Specialists & Hospitals, FIND CARE, then SmartShopper Rewards